How to Add a Drop-down Navigation Menu in Squarespace

 But let’s discuss why you shouldn’t do it in the first place

-To tell the truth, here at Applet Studio we are not fans of adding drop-down menus to the head menu of a website.
-So before heading into our tutorial let's discuss the drawbacks first so that you can make an all-informed decision.
+To tell the truth, here at Applet Studio, we are not fans of adding drop-down menus to the header menu of a website.
+So before heading into our tutorial, let's discuss the drawbacks of the drop-downs first, so that you can make an all-informed decision.

 While you want to organize and categorize your website pages in the neat drop-down menus, your website visitor might not enjoy this care and guidance of yours.
-Even though they are so ubiquitous on the web and present on almost every website, we wouldn’t recommend having them in your website architecture.
-What is wrong with drop-down menus you ask?
+Even though the drop-downs are so ubiquitous on the web and are present on almost every website, we wouldn’t recommend having them in your website architecture.
+What is wrong with drop-down menus, you ask?
 A couple of things.

-Why you shouldn’t add drop-down menus to your website navigation
+Why you shouldn’t add drop-down menus to your Squarespace website navigation

 They are annoying and confusing.
 Drop-down menus often hide options from view until the user interacts with them.
 This means that users can't see all their options at a glance, which can lead to frustration and disorientation.